Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 The Pledge of Allegiance

 A 6-foot black bear also stands on the corner as a welcome to the Letchworth region.
-The bear was carved by James Link, and more of his work can be found right across the street at Carvings & More.
+James Link carved the bear, and more of his work can be found right across the street at Carvings & More.

 Natural Areas